omeasraf/SFIcons/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fomeasraf%2FSFIcons%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/omeasraf/SFIcons)
 ### Notice
->> 95% of the icons has been added, couple still needs to be fixed
+* 95% of the icons has been added, couple still needs to be fixed
+* You will need to have the **[SF Pro](https://developer.apple.com/fonts/)** font installed on your MacOS for the icons to show up in autocomplete.

 ## Icons